Frequently Asked Questions

 Q: What insurances do you accept?

-A: Bergen New Bridge Medical Center accepts New Jersey Medicaid and Medicare parts A and B. If you do not have insurance, an intake specialist will see if you are eligible for charity care funding.
-Most private or commercial insurances would be considered out of network; however, insurance benefits can be verified on request to see what type of coverage you have.
+A: Bergen New Bridge Medical Center accepts New Jersey Medicaid, Medicare parts A and B, and nearly all commercial insurance.
+If you do not have insurance, an intake specialist will see if you are eligible for charity care funding.
+Most private or commercial insurances will pay for treatment if deemed medically necessary; however, insurance benefits can be verified on request to see what type of coverage you have.

 Q: What if I want to get a prescription for Suboxone or methadone?
 Can I go to the emergency room?